The Boondock Saints: Production

-Duffy's screenplay was inspired by his disgust at seeing a drug dealer taking money from a corpse across the hall from his apartment.
+Troy Duffy's screenplay was inspired by his disgust at seeing a drug dealer taking money from a corpse across the hall from his apartment.
 Duffy, who was working as a bartender and bouncer, had never written a screenplay before.

-Duffy completed the screenplay in fall of 1996 and passed it to a producer's assistant at New Line Cinema to be read by a senior executive.
+Duffy completed the screenplay in the fall of 1996 and passed it to a producer's assistant at New Line Cinema to be read by a senior executive.
 The screenplay changed hands through multiple studios and Duffy was approached by multiple producers for the rights.
 In March 1997, he was contracted by Paramount Pictures for $500,000, and later in the month, Miramax Films won a bidding war to buy The Boondock Saints.
 The studio offered $450,000 to Duffy to write and direct the film.
-The documentary Overnight, which chronicled Duffy's "rags-to-riches-to-rags" story, showed that the script was worth $300,000, and the film itself was originally given a $15 million budget by Miramax's Harvey Weinstein.
-Duffy's band The Brood would do the soundtrack, and as a bonus, Miramax offered to buy and throw in co-ownership of J. Sloan's, where Duffy worked.
+The documentary Overnight (2003), which chronicled Duffy's "rags-to-riches-to-rags" story, showed that the script was worth $300,000, and the film itself was originally given a $15 million budget by Miramax's Harvey Weinstein.
+Duffy's band The Brood would do the soundtrack, and as a bonus, Miramax offered to buy and include co-ownership of J. Sloan's, where Duffy worked.
 Overnight showed that Duffy frequently exhibited abrasive behavior, causing tension for many people involved in the project.
 Filming of The Boondock Saints was scheduled for the coming autumn in Boston.